n-ckr-ch-rds-n/ft-tech-test/README.md

 To run it on your machine, clone this repo, run `npm install` to install the dependencies, then `npm start` and navigate to http://localhost:3000/ in your browser.

-Tests are written in Jest and are run with the `npm test` command.
+Tests are written in Jest and are run with the `jest` command.

 ### Test Requirements